JuliaSparse/Pardiso.jl/README.md

 ## Creating the ParadisoSolver

 A `ParadisoSolver` is created with `ParadisoSolver()` for solving with PARDISO 5.0 or `MKLPardisoSolver()` for solving with MKL PARDISO.
 This object will hold the settings of the solver and will be passed into the solve functions.
-In the following sections an instance of a `ParadisoSolver` or a `MKLPardisoSolver()`.will be referred to as `ps`.
+In the following sections an instance of a `ParadisoSolver` or a `MKLPardisoSolver()` will be referred to as `ps`.

 ### Setting the number of threads